KRE-075: Test

 The mission target combustion time of the first stage engine of Nuri, which consists of three stages, was designed to be approximately 120 seconds, and the mission target combustion time of the second stage engine was designed to be approximately 140 seconds.

 The first combustion test was successful on May 3, 2016 for 1.5 seconds, and the combustion test was successful on June 8 for 75 seconds.

 On November 28, 2018, the Nuri test launch vehicle flew, burning for the target combustion time of 140 seconds.
 A total of 10 engines were manufactured up to the launch of the test launch vehicle, and 100 cumulative combustion tests were conducted for 8,326 seconds.
 The engine used in the test launch vehicle is No. 7.

 On January 28, 2021, a comprehensive combustion test of the propulsion system was conducted for 30 seconds using the First stage certification model according to the same automatic launch software command as the actual launch.
 In this test, it was confirmed that the fuel and oxidizer from the 1st stage propellant tank were normally supplied to four 75-ton liquid engines that were clustered, and that normal combustion was conducted and controlled.

 Design

 Initially, it was designed with performance in mind and was made 25% heavier than the target, but through repeated engine combustion tests, the design was improved to reduce weight, ultimately reducing the weight significantly.

 It was designed to withstand both the extremely low temperature of liquid oxygen reaching −180 degrees Celsius and the extremely high temperature of 3300 degrees Celsius generated during combustion.

+The engine uses regular Jet-A1 aviation kerosene jet fuel rather than the more expensive and more highly-refined RP-1 kerosene typically used as a rocket propellant.